2020 was a big year for solar panel installation in Australia. The Clean Energy Regulator shows over 2.6 million Aussie homes have solar panels.

 Your first step is deciding what solar system is suitable for you.
 To decide, you’ll need to understand your power needs, budget and whether you want to install a battery system alongside.
 The two systems work together to generate and store power so you can use it when needed.
-The NSW government implemented an interest-free loan scheme to encourage people to install batteries.
-Currently, the NSW government is offering up to $14,000 as an interest-free loan to install a solar battery system or up to $9,000 for a battery retrofit system.

 When you have selected the system, the next step is to have it installed.
 This must be done by either a licenced builder or licenced electrical contractor.
 You can search for an installer by visiting the Clean Energy Council website.